 The Pipistrel Nuuva V300 is a hybrid-electric VTOL uncrewed long-range large-capacity autonomous cargo drone.
 The Nuuva V300 cruise speeds and payload capacity are dependent upon the range needed and the weight of the cargo.
 In some general terms, the top cruise speed of the aircraft is 220 km/h (137 mph) and the maximum payload weight is 460 kg (1,000 lb).
 The aircraft takes off and lands using electric motors, powered by batteries, to turn the VTOL propellers but then uses an internal combustion engine for the pusher propeller, for forward flight.
 The company has also made another hybrid-electric uncrewed cargo drone called the Nuuva V20 with a maximum payload of 20 kg (44 lb).

-The company has lots of experience with electric aircraft, selling electric airplanes since 2007 and designing and developing their 801 eVTOL air taxi aircraft for Uber Air.
+The company has many years of experience with electric aircraft, selling electric airplanes since 2007 and designing and developing their 801 eVTOL air taxi aircraft for Uber Air.
 However, their eVTOL air taxi was shelved in 2019 until further notice.
 The company states it's cargo drone costs 10 times less than a helicopter, has less parts than a helicopter, doesn't need runways, is less noisy, and the aircraft is much safer and more reliable than a helicopter.
 Pipistrel has been making batteries in-house to ensure the quality of batteries are up to their strict standards.
 The batteries charge fairly quickly and they can be changed-out in five minutes or less.

 Some Key Features of the Nuuva V300